SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 3: Azure Monitor for Containers.md

 # Solution 3: Azure Monitor for Containers

- In this will deploy the eShoponWeb application to AKS using Dev Spaces from your Visual Studio Server
+ In this we will deploy the eShoponWeb application to AKS using Dev Spaces from your Visual Studio Server

     > Hint: https://docs.microsoft.com/en-us/azure/dev-spaces/get-started-netcore-visualstudio